go-tandem/business/README.md

   - 9th March 2020 # A Saturday
 ```

-Ensure the calendar file is saved to a directory that will hold all your calendars, typically `lib/calendars`, then add this directory to your instance of `Business::Calendar` using the `load_paths` method before you call your calendar.
+Ensure the calendar file is saved to a directory that will hold all your calendars, typically `lib/calendars`, then add this directory to your instance of `BusinessDay::Calendar` using the `load_paths` method before you call your calendar.

 `load_paths` also accepts an array of plain Ruby hashes with the format: